Looking for Appraisal Services that adhere to a strict code of ethics ?

 Tri Borough Appraisals operates with integrity and a commitment to excellence

 The rigors of the appraisal profession have increased more than ever.
-So it goes without question that real estate appraisal can unquestionably be dubbed a challenging profession.
+So it goes without question that real estate appraisal can be dubbed a most challenging profession.
 In our field, as with most professions, we have a strict ethical code.

 An appraiser's chief responsibility is to their client.
 If a homeowner places the order to the appraiser, then they have become the appraisers client.
 Appraisers are typically restricted to only disclosing their findings to their clients, unless instructed to do otherwise by the client.